 Finalists will be selected and invited to participate in a finalist interview.

-All applicants will be informed of the status of their application and winners will be announced.
+All finalists will be informed of the status of their application and winners will be announced.

 Awarded projects will be deployed over the following 12 months.